 President George Washington, against the supposed advice of wife Martha, asked for bloodletting treatments when he became ill.
 And that probably contributed to and hastened his death.
 Read his bio update on Wikipedia under Final Days for more details.
 Back in the day, many succumbed to infections from dirty equipment and unwashed hands besides losing up to five pints of blood.

 The museum has a photo in the lobby of the library back in 1890 and has books for sale in the gift shop.

 My novel AQUAVIT doesn’t have anything to do with bloodletting, but my second soon-to-be-finally-published novel BLUENESS does.
-And here’s a recent biography I’d like to read about Dr. Mütter himself.
+Check out the first few chapters for free on Amazon.